“I was in such a dark place and I struggled to get up in the morning.”

 Now that United have been promoted to the Women’s Super League, what is the team mentality like going into this new season in the top tier?

-I think we are all fighting for our places in the team now because there are a lot of players in each position, and I think that brings everyone’s game up a bit more.
-We are just so excited to show what we are capable of.
+We are all fighting for our places in the team now, and that brings everyone’s game up a bit more.

 Do you expect to see any increase in league attendance numbers now that the Women’s World Cup has dominated the summer and peaked an interest in the women’s game?